xapi-project/xapi-project.github.io/features/backtraces.md

 We already store error information in the XenAPI "Task" object and so we can store backtraces at the same time.
 We shall add a field "backtrace" which will have type "string" but which will contain s-expression encoded backtrace data.
-Clients should not attempt to parse this string: it's contents may change in future.
+Clients should not attempt to parse this string: its contents may change in future.
 The reason it is different from the json mentioned before is that it also contains host and process information supplied by Xapi, and may be extended in future to contain other diagnostic